helq/blag/src/index.md

 <div class="break"></div>

 Hello visitor!
 Welcome to my site.
 I have here all kinds of sorts of types of classes of stuff related to my professional life but also not.
-Just random thoughts here in there at times and my professional stuff.
+Just random thoughts here and there at times and my professional stuff.

 I am a Computer and Systems Engineer from [UNAL][nacho] (Colombia).
 I hold a MSc. in